pherbers/adventofcode2024/README.md

 ## Day 09
 Now entering: Edge Case City, `population <= len(me)`.
 Code so slow I have to use `tqdm`.
 Sums so large I need to `int64`.
 What has it come to?

+## Day 10
+Quick and Dirty Depth First Search!
+Because it is fun I made the DFS results an Iterable for visualizing.
+Should also keep memory efficiency through that.